Central Illinois: Culture

-Central Illinois is culturally and demographically similar to a lot of the Rust Belt.
-The southern side has the more conservative Southern Illinois area, while the northern side has the Chicago metropolitan area.
-The area is also at the heart of one the most famous rivalries in American sports, the Cardinals-Cubs rivalry.
+Central Illinois is culturally and demographically similar to much of the Rust Belt and Midwestern United States.
+The southern part of the region shares much in common with Southern Illinois and northern areas of the Upland South, while the northern part has a more distinctly Midwestern character.

+West-Central Illinois is also known as Forgottonia.

+The area is also at the heart of one the most famous rivalries in American sports, the Cardinals–Cubs rivalry.

 Transportation

 Transportation in central Illinois is provided by an assortment of airports, railroads, interstate highways, bus networks and the rivers.
 Airports with commercial service in the region include Central Illinois Regional Airport (serving Bloomington-Normal), General Wayne Downing Peoria International Airport (serving the Peoria area), Abraham Lincoln Capital Airport in Springfield, University of Illinois Willard Airport south of Savoy, Decatur Airport, and Baldwin Field in Quincy.
 Multiple Amtrak lines run through the region with stops in major regional cities.
-The most common mode of travel is on the many expressways, that cross the region.
 There are nine interstate highways located in central Illinois, six of which are primary.